 These hacks will totally change how you see those EarPods and AirPods.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 When you have the camera app open, hitting either of the volume buttons on your Apple EarPods will snap a picture.
 Pro tip: Prop up your iPhone and leave your headphones out to get a wider-shot selfie.
 Check out these other tricks for taking a postcard-perfect picture on your phone.

 You already knew the end buttons on your iPhone EarPods can turn your music volume up and down (right?), but that middle button has its uses, too.
 Press it once to pause your music; hit it again when you’re ready to listen again, and your song will start back up.
 Use this trick for these songs science says can help you sleep.

 Want to skip a track on your playlist?
 No need to dig your iPhone out of your pocket to hit “next.”
 Just press the middle button on your EarPods, and your device will skip to the next song.
 Find out what your music taste says about your personality.

 Start a song over

 You’re completely zoned out and suddenly realize you’ve been missing your favorite song!
 Hit the middle button three times fast to start the track again from the beginning.
-Check out these great tips for buying the best headphones for you.

 Play a previous song